Rohini Kapil is interested in new forms of painting constructed through the framework of an architectural lens.

-Wysing has a number of studios available at its rural site and artists are able to occupy studios for up to five years.
+Wysing has a number of studios at its rural site, including a unique live/work studio, and artists are able to occupy studios for up to five years.

 Caroline Wendling's work explores ideas of place and belonging through drawing, print and three-dimensional constructions.
 She attempts to give material form to the complex interconnectedness of our mental landscapes and the actual space we inhabit.
 Through this exploration she hopes to link memories with future aspirations and, somewhere in between, find 'home'.